-Self funded, except MetLife insures the Life and AD&D insurance benefits.
+Self-funded, except MetLife insures the Life and AD&D insurance benefits and Guardian Life Insurance Company of America insures the STD and LTD benefits provided under the Suburban Plan.
 All contributions to the Trust Fund are made by contributing employers under the Plan in accordance with their written agreements.
-Benefits are administered by the organizations listed in the table on page 81.
+Benefits, are administered by the organizations listed in the table on page 89.